metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Add-WinFunction.md

 This command defines a global function that always runs in the compatibility session, returning serialized data to the calling session.
-Parameters can be specified using the 'param' statement but only positional parameters are supported.
+Parameters can be specified using the "param" statement but only positional parameters are supported.

 By default, when executing, the current compatibility session is used, or, in the case where there is no existing session, a new default session will be created.